oscarwestberg/Face-Tracking-Maya/README.md

 	11. rightmouth
 	12. lowerlip

-* Also add a markers on your forehead and nose.
+* Add corresponding markers to your own face + markers on your nose and forehead.

 * Run the FaceTracker.mel script in Maya.
 * Run Face-Tracking-Maya.exe
 * The program assumes that you have a neutral expression when it first sees you.
 To set a new neutral expression press r to reset t tracking.
-* Press p to toggle recording on and off.
+* Press p to toggle recording in Maya on and off.

 #TODO
-* Record animation in Maya
-* Local coordinate system based on head position (you need to keep your head very still for this version to work properly)
-* Stabilize tracking
+* Improve tracking
-* Smarter tracking (right now it skips frames without the right number of keypoints and doesn't really know if a point is good or not)
+* Fix bugs (marker positions will sometimes glitch out)
+* Make it more user friendly?

 # Resources
 * [3D Model](http://tf3dm.com/3d-model/lord-voldemort-13066.html)